Fonkoze: Becoming Known in the Microfinance Communities

 On January 12, 2010, the entire leadership of Fonkoze gathered in the Central Office in Port-au-Prince to discuss the upcoming year.
 In particular, they were assessing the funds remaining (paid back from clients who had received US-AID/Fonkoze-funded relief during the 2008 hurricanes and tropical storms).
 Anne was extremely interested in how Fonkoze might find a way to protect clients from the inevitable disasters that come their way.
 She had negotiated with US-AID to take the $2 million they had granted for hurricane credit in 2008 and leverage it to begin some sort of catastrophic insurance plan.
 At 4:53 p.m. that afternoon, a 7.0 earthquake rocked Haiti.
 Haitians called it “goudou goudou,” mimicking the guttural sound evoked by the earth during the quake.

 It is estimated that anywhere from 220,000 to 316,000 people died that day.
-300,000 were wounded, and 1.5 displaced.
+300,000 were wounded, and 1.5 million displaced.
 Fonkoze's infrastructure, staff, and clients suffered unprecedented losses from the earthquake as well.
 Ten of Fonkoze's 41 branches collapsed or were severely damaged, over 450 of our employees suffered severe damage to or complete loss of their homes, and five of Fonkoze's employees were killed.
 Its clients endured paralyzing losses, as over 19,000 of them saw their homes, businesses or both wiped away during the earthquake and continued to crumble in the days following.
 Many clients who did not lose assets in the earthquake knew many who did, and overnight they became host families for some of the over half a million urban refugees who migrated out to rural Haiti in the weeks following the quake.

 Fonkoze and its partners realized the following key achievements through our program Kore Fanmi Fonkoze (Program to Reinforce the Fonkoze Family):